 The Hidden Costs of Discount Cards: Understanding Copay Accumulator Adjustment

-Recently, certain employers, insurers, and pharmacy benefit managers (the “middlemen” between drug manufacturers and insurance companies) have instituted rules to try to discourage the use of discount coupons, also called copay cards.
-Many health plans are no longer counting these coupons toward deductibles and out-of-pocket maximums as part of a new practice called “accumulator adjustment.”
+Discount coupons, also called copay cards, help many people with diabetes afford their medication.
+At the pharmacy, these coupons can reduce out-of-pocket costs – sometimes by hundreds of dollars.
+However, certain employers, insurers, and pharmacy benefit managers (the “middlemen” between drug manufacturers and insurance companies) have rules to try to discourage the use of discount coupons.
+Many health plans do not count these coupons toward deductibles and out-of-pocket maximums – a practice called “accumulator adjustment” that increases the amount of money people pay for their medications.

 Typically, these coupons decrease the out-of-pocket cost of the medication while counting the original, higher price toward an individual’s deductible (the yearly amount you pay before insurance kicks in).
-People have traditionally been able to reach their deductible or out-of-pocket maximum using the money that drug manufacturers contribute via these coupons.
+People have traditionally been able to reach their deductible or out-of-pocket maximum while using money contributed via these coupons.
 This is why accumulator adjustment policies are extremely damaging for people who rely on discount coupons for medications with no generic equivalent.

 Here’s how accumulator adjustment works: